philipturner/metal-benchmarks/README.md

 ---

 This model is somewhat oversimplified.
 Many pipelines share the same circuitry, such as the FFMA16 and FMUL32 pipelines.
-Also, the numbers for SIN_PT_1 and SIN_PT_2 are not ranges of "variable latency cycles".
-They're the upper and lower estimate of an unchanging latency.
-Possible flaws in the measurement technique make this uncertain.

-Although floating-point operations have 3 cycles latency, you can imagine them as a single pipeline with 1 cycle latency.
-The following formulae help:
+Another confusing part: floating-point operations have 2 cycles latency.
+You can treat them as a single pipeline with 1 cycle latency.
+The following formulae explain this:

 > Little's Law: Concurrency = Latency / Throughput
 >